Pradeeppilotdev/PrivacyOnFHE/README.md

 - Enter a job role to check
 - Click "Get Role Statistics"
-- View encrypted statistics (average, min, max)
+- View encrypted statistics (sum, min, max, total entries)
+- **Note:** Min/Max values are updated by calling `recalculateMinMax`.
+The frontend automatically calls this after each salary submission, and also provides a manual "Recalculate Min/Max" button for users.

 ### 4. **Privacy Verification**